Buildings Services Tutor - Logo

 Here once again the most important facts about the head are summarized:

-5. The conformal SI unit for the head is Pascal.
+5. The SI unit for head is metre (m) and for pressure pascal (Pa).

 Greetings Martin.